Eleni001/netio/README.md

 ### Confirmation Page

 Once the user has completed the checkout process, the confirmation page displays a confirmation message along with a unique order number.

+# The backend

+The project databaseis configured through Neon using Prisma to create a schema and populate database which is cloud based PostgeSql.

+# Assignment requirements

 ## Installation